-The policy establishes proper standards to assure the quality and integrity of Lanetix data.
-This policy also defines the roles and responsibilities of Lanetix staff and its agents in relation to data access, retrieval, storage, destruction, and backup to ensure proper management and protection of data is maintained.
+The policy establishes proper standards to assure the quality and integrity of Winmore data.
+This policy also defines the roles and responsibilities of Winmore staff and its agents in relation to data access, retrieval, storage, destruction, and backup to ensure proper management and protection of data is maintained.

 1. Background Information

-Institutional data is a strategic asset of Lanetix, Inc. (Lanetix) and the appropriate governance for management and use of data is critical to the Lanetix's operations.
-Inappropriate governance can result in inefficiencies and exposes the Lanetix to unwanted risk.
-A consistent, repeatable, and sustainable approach to data governance is therefore necessary in order to protect the security and integrity of the Lanetix's data assets.
+Institutional data is a strategic asset of Winmore, Inc. (Winmore) and the appropriate governance for management and use of data is critical to Winmore's operations.
+Inappropriate governance can result in inefficiencies and exposes Winmore to unwanted risk.
+A consistent, repeatable, and sustainable approach to data governance is therefore necessary in order to protect the security and integrity of Winmore's data assets.

 2. Policy Purpose

 The purpose of the Data Governance Policy is to:

 - Define the roles and responsibilities for different data usage and establish clear lines of accountability;

 - Develop best practices for effective data management and protection;

 - Protect Winmore's data against internal and external threats (e.g. breach of privacy and confidentiality);

 - Ensure that Winmore complies with applicable laws, regulations, and standards; and